grisu/grit/README.md

 Running grit
 --------------------

-`java -jar grit-binary.jar -b dev <test-config-files>`
+`java -jar grit-binary.jar -b dev -c <credential-config-file> <test-config-files>`

+Options:

-The -b option specifies the backend to connect to.
+ -b : option specifies the backend to connect to.
 Options at the moment are "bestgrid", "bestgrid-test", "dev", "local".
+ -c : the credential(s) to be used with this testrun. examples in the examples/creds subfolder

+Examples for test-config files can be found in the examples/tests subfolder.

 Tests
 ---------